-Program Learning Outcomes (PLO): After completing the AA with Field of Study in Social Work degree, students will be able to:
+Program Learning Outcomes (PLO)

+After completing the AA with Field of Study in Social Work degree, students will be able to:

-- PLO 1: Identify and summarize the philosophy, history, and practice of social work in the United States. - PLO 2: Identify and summarize the political, economic, and cultural values and ideologies that shape social welfare policy, programs, and services. - PLO 3: Identify and summarize the various methods and techniques used in social work practice. - PLO 4: Identify and summarize the role of culture and social structure in shaping and influencing human behavior. - PLO 5: Identify and summarize problems and issues pertaining to life in the United States.
+- PLO 1: Summarize the philosophy and practice of social work in the United States. - PLO 2: Analyze the political, economic, and cultural values and ideologies that shape social welfare policy, programs, and services. - PLO 3: Evaluate and apply the various methods and techniques used in social work practice. - PLO 4: Synthesize the role of culture and social structure in shaping and influencing human behavior. - PLO 5: Identify problems/issues and apply the theoretical foundations of the generalist social work practice.

-Courses Measuring the Achievement of Progr am Learning Outcomes
+Course Measuring the Achievement of Program Learning Outcomes

-Courses PLO 1 PLO 2 PLO 3 PLO 4
+Course PLO 1 PLO 2 PLO 3 PLO 4 PLO 5

-SOCW 2361 Х

-SOCW 2362 Х

-SOCW 2389 Х
+SOCW 2389 Х Х Х Х Х

-SOCI 1301 Х

-SOCI 1306